kjaymiller/kjaymiller.com/content/multipotentialite-vs-mindfullness.md

 ---
-title: Multipotentiality vs Mindfulness
 category: Productivity
+date: 2020-07-23 17:08:00-07:00
+image: https://s3-us-west-2.amazonaws.com/kjaymiller/images/photo-of-a-woman-thinking-941555.jpg
 tags: multipotentiality, mindfulness
-date: 23 Jul 2020 17:08
-image: https://s3-us-west-2.amazonaws.com/kjaymiller/images/photo-of-a-woman-thinking-941555.jpg
+title: Multipotentiality vs Mindfulness
 ---

 Having many friends that are into personal productivity[^1], I've come to learn about several _lifestyle_ schools of thought.
 Many people devote to the GTD way of life, while others, like myself, have decided to reduce the number of technological dependencies in favor of a more analog lifestyle.